amake/jyven/README.rst

     maven('group:artifact:version')

 The artifact and its ``compile`` dependencies will be downloaded from Maven Central and appended to ``sys.path``.
-To specify a repositories other than Maven Central, use the ``repos`` kwarg::
+To specify repositories other than Maven Central, use the ``repos`` kwarg::

     maven('group:artifact:version', repos=['http://example.com'])